Warmer weather means more bugs

 Have you ever noticed that during the winter time or colder periods, you just don’t see as many bugs crawling around outside or in your home?
 Perhaps they, like humans, tend to be homebodies when the temperature drops.
 Whatever the reason, you can be sure that when the weather starts to warm up, bugs will be back in force.
-There are several ways you can address problems with too many bugs, and a variety of Combat products can help you win the battle.
+There are several ways you can address problems with abundant insects, and a variety of Combat® products can help you win the battle.

 Why the Difference?